 How to Do the Asymmetrical Forward Bend (Parshva Uttanasana) in Yoga

-The Yoga standing posture asymmetrical forward bend stretches each side of the back and hamstrings separately.
+The asymmetrical forward bend Yoga posture stretches each side of the back and hamstrings separately.
 The Sanskrit word parshva (pronounced pahr-shvah) means side or flank, and this posture indeed opens the hips, tones the abdomen, decompresses the neck, improves balance, and increases circulation to the upper torso and head.

-Your left foot turns out naturally, but if you need more stability turn it out more (so that the toes point to the left.)
+Your left foot turns out naturally, but if you need more stability, turn it out even more — but not past 45 degrees.